Higher categorical symmetries and gauging in two-dimensional spin systems: Introduction

-The framework we introduce in this manuscript is inspired by the study of dualities in one-dimensional quantum lattice models carried out in ref.~\cite{Lootens:2021tet,Lootens:2022avn}.
-Within our framework, a duality class of dualities is specified by an algebra of operators that is generated by a set of (abstract) local operators.
+The framework we introduce in this manuscript is inspired by the study of dualities in one-dimensional quantum lattice models carried out in ref.~\cite{Lootens:2021tet,Lootens:2022avn}.\footnote{Throughout this manuscript, whenever we refer to two models as being dual to one another, we mean that there exists an operator performing the transmutation of the Hamiltonians into one another, which can be promoted to an isometry after addressing how the duality intertwines closed boundary conditions and charge sectors \cite{Lootens:2022avn}.} Within our framework, a duality class of models is specified by an algebra of operators that is generated by a set of (abstract) local operators.
 A representative of a duality class is obtained by choosing a Hilbert space and correspondingly explicit matrix representations for the local operators.
 Concretely, the algebras of operators we consider take as input data a finite group $G$---or rather, a fusion 2-category $\TVect_G$ of $G$-graded 2-vector spaces---as well as a set of complex coefficients, which amounts to selecting certain linear combinations of local operators.
 These choices completely determine the physical properties of the duality class of models as encoded into their shared spectrum.
 Choosing a matrix representation then amounts to picking a so-called (indecomposable) \emph{module 2-category} over $\TVect_G$, i.e. a 2-category with a $G$-action.
 We think of the module 2-category as providing the physical degrees of freedom---which may satisfy \emph{kinematical constraints}---on which the local operators act.
 It follows that Hamiltonian models that only differ in a choice of module 2-category are dual to one another.